-Dr. Lucia Nappi is a distinguished clinician scientist and medical oncologist specializing in genitourinary malignancies.
-With a robust background that includes medical school, residency, and a PhD in Italy, followed by post-doctoral and clinical research fellowships in Vancouver, Dr. Nappi currently serves as a senior research scientist at the Vancouver Prostate Centre and an assistant professor in the Department of Urologic Sciences at the University of British Columbia.
+Dr. Lucia Nappi is a distinguished clinician scientist and medical oncologist with expertise in genitourinary malignancies.
+She completed her medical degree, residency, and PhD in Italy, followed by post-doctoral and clinical research fellowships in Vancouver.
+Dr. Nappi currently holds the position of Senior Research Scientist at the Vancouver Prostate Centre and is an Assistant Professor in the Department of Urologic Sciences at the University of British Columbia.

 Recent Publications